sicamois/amplify-form/README.md

 ## Add a `<textarea>`

-By default, strings in GraphQL model are transformed into `<input type="text">`.
+By default, strings in GraphQL model are transformed into `<input type='text'>`.
 This is generally ok, but some strings are meant "long" text, like `description`, `content`, `text`, etc.

 AmplifyForm has a simple solution for that :